Find out how you can earn Qantas Points for your spending on a Citi Rewards Signature or Citi Prestige credit card.

 - Opting out.
 If you decide you don’t want to earn Qantas Points any more, you can call Citi on 13 24 84 and ask them to transfer your membership to Citi Rewards instead.

 - Other travel benefits.
-As well as being able to earn Qantas Points, the Citi Signature and Citi Prestige offer a range of travel perks.
-For the Citi Signature, this includes complimentary travel insurance and standard Priority Pass membership, with two free lounge visits per year.
+As well as being able to earn Qantas Points, the Citi Rewards Signature and Citi Prestige offer a range of travel perks.
+For the Citi Rewards Signature, this includes complimentary travel insurance and standard Priority Pass membership, with two free lounge visits per year.
 Benefits on the Citi Prestige include travel insurance, unlimited airport lounge access through Priority Pass, a complimentary hotel stay and a complimentary one-way airport transfer service.
 Both cards also give you access to exclusive offers through Visa Premium and Visa Luxury Hotels.

 Opting in to Citi Qantas Rewards gives you access to competitive frequent flyer earn rates – particularly for international purchases and spending with major restaurants, hotels, airlines and travel-booking partners.
-But remember to also look at the annual fee, interest rates, other costs and features offered on the Citi Signature or Citi Prestige, so you can decide if one of these cards is right for you.
+But remember to also look at the annual fee, interest rates, other costs and features offered on the Citi Rewards Signature or Citi Prestige, so you can decide if one of these cards is right for you.